 Rechargeable batteries commonly contain toxic metals such as nickel-cadmium (NiCad), nickel-metal hydride and lithium-ion, which can harm the environment by contaminating soil and groundwater.
 Used rechargeable batteries are classified as a hazardous waste under the Hazardous Waste Act 1989 and they must not be disposed of with general waste.

-There are a number of collection and/or recycling programs accepting rechargeable batteries.
+There are a number of collection and/or recycling programs accepting rechargeable batteries, including a safe and secure collection box by Batteries 4 Planet Ark.

 After batteries are collected, they are sorted by their types and components then sent to licensed recycling facilities in Australia and overseas for processing.
 The nickel-cadmium, nickel-metal hydride and lithium-ion components in rechargeable batteries can all be recycled.
 The recovered metals are made into other products, while the cadmium can be returned to battery manufacturers to create a fully closed loop recycling system.